Now…that’s something to blog about

 Itanagar meet and buy wild meat market

 This I had to post sometime, it’s been on the back of my mind.
-About 2 km from the Forest Department office in the State capital Itanagar is the meat market where I have had more sightings of mammals than in my field site.
+About 2 km from the Forest Department office in the State capital Itanagar is the meat market where I have had more sightings of mammals than in the forests in my field site.
 Here I saw my first ever Binturong.
-The other species I have come across; giant squirrels, giant flying squirrels, crestless porcupine, macaque (either Assamese or Rhesus, can’t make out from the lump of meat), muntjacs, civets and once even a wreathed hornbill.
+The other species I have come across; giant squirrels, giant flying squirrels, crestless porcupine, macaque (either Assamese or Rhesus, cannot make out from the lump of meat), muntjacs, civets and even a wreathed hornbill.

-Some may call it hunting for subsistence, who has the right to stop them from hunting in their own community-forests, don’t they have the right to eat meat, etc. But damn it, I think the rarer species have to be just not hunted; binturongs, hornbills and few other species, I don’t know hunting of which species is justified but definitely here it’s not for subsistence, I think there should be a clear distinction between hunting for the pot and hunting for the money pot.
-Well, each time I walk out of this market having seen some species being sold like I did today after seeing the crestless porcupine I wonder what ever could be a solution to this.
-I don’t feel this bad when I see a species being brought back in village I stay in for my field work where certainly not a gram of the meat is sold, its distributed amongst the clan and family members.
+Some may call it hunting for subsistence, who has the right to stop them from hunting in their own community-forests, don’t they have the right to eat meat, and so on.
+But when it is sold this way in the biggest capital city of the State, it is definitely not for subsistence and is for income.
+Why can't the rare species be spared: binturongs, hornbills and few other species.
+I think there should be a clear distinction between hunting for the pot and hunting for money.
+Well, each time I walk out of this market having seen some species being sold like I did today after seeing the crestless porcupine I wonder what could ever be a solution to this.
+I do not feel this bad when I see a species being brought back in the remote village I stay in for my field work where certainly not a gram of the meat is sold, it is distributed amongst the clan and family members.

-I am now thinking hunting has at least three tiers to it.
-1) hunting for consumption, 2) hunting for selling the meat like mentioned in the earlier para, 3) hunting for fur /skin/ bone trade.
-I think the last form of hunting is least justified in comparison to the first.
-Comments, debates, opinions, anyone?
+In my opinion, hunting has at least three tiers to it.
+1) hunting for consumption, 2) hunting for selling the meat such as the case here in this blogpost, 3) hunting for fur/ skin/ bone trade.
+I think the last form of hunting is the least justified one in comparison to the first.

-I managed to take a pic of the porcupine yesterday, but I wonder if anyone could take pics all the time in the market and keep interviewing the people without getting hit.
-I always leave the meat market quite morose.
+I managed to take a picture of the porcupine yesterday, but I wonder if anyone could take pictures all the time in the market and keep interviewing the people without getting physically abused by the locals.
+I always leave the meat market quite morose and angry.

 PS: The local newspapers covered this issue well and the Forest Department raided the market too.
 It seems like the issue is being taken up more seriously these days (May 2012).